PowerMeep/GBA-PK-MMO/README.md

 - Fainting teleports you inside Pokemon Center.
 Flag not set to 1.
 - Using "Fly" - Teleports you outside a Pokemon Center.
 Flag set to 1.
 - Using "Teleport" - ???
 Probably inside Pokemon Center?

-### Timers
-#### Frametime Events
-The primary entry point for all client script operations is the `onFrameCompleted` method.
-As the name implies, it is called after the emulator has completed one frame.
-However, mGBA's framerate will fluctuate wildly during gameplay, such as when the user toggles fast-forward mode.
-- Updating the visuals of other players
-- Reading the current system memory, which may have changed significantly during this frame.
-- Sending packets involving changing maps.

-#### Realtime Events
-Some events are better suited to running incrementally based on the amount of real-world time that has passed.
-- Sending current position updates.
-Having a fixed period between updates allows for more reliable interpolation and can help control the total network client.
-- Timeouts.
-These should also happen in realtime.
-You don't want to time out faster because you're fast-forwarding, right?

-#### Async Events
-These events are not on a timer and are instead handled asynchronously whenever they occur.
-These are set up as callbacks.
-- New game is starting.
-- Game is shutting down.
-- User input detected.
-- Reading packets from the server.
-These should always be handled as soon as they come in.
-- The socket has been disconnected.

 ### Client-side socket management
 The client tracks its connection status through two means.
 This could be reduced to one.